Installation#

 ./build/bin/epocpp --visit --paused

-On MacOS, replace LD_LIBRARY_PATH
+On MacOS, replace LD_LIBRARY_PATH with DYLD_LIBRARY_PATH.
+In this

 flag is supplied, the code will start in a paused state and will not